 Hepper is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Why Do Cats’ Eyes Glow in the Dark?
-Here’s What Science Says
+Science-Based Facts & FAQ

 black cat with glowing eyes in the dark

-Cats’ eyes don’t glow in the dark, but they may appear to have a distinct shine when viewed at the right angle or when you accidentally blast your cat in the face with flash photography.
-The cause is very well-known and studied in science, and cats aren’t the only ones who experience it!
-Cats, rodents, and aquatic mammals may seem to have little to nothing in common.
-Still, they all share one trait called the choroidal tapetum cellulosum, a type of tapetum lucidum that is responsible for the appearance of glowing in the dark.
+Cats’ eyes seem to glow in the dark because they have a distinct shine when viewed at the right angle or when you accidentally blast your cat in the face with flash photography.
+The cause is very well known and studied in science, and cats aren’t the only ones that experience it!
+Cats, dogs, rodents, and aquatic mammals may seem to have little to nothing in common.
+Still, they all share one trait: They have a structure called the tapetum lucidum at the back of their eyes that is responsible for the characteristic eyeshine that makes their eyes appear to glow in the dark.

-The term ‘tapetum lucidum’ is Latin, meaning ‘bright tapestry.’
-It refers to a reflective layer inside the eye present in many nocturnal animals.
+The term “tapetum lucidum” is Latin, meaning “shining carpet.”
+It refers to a reflective layer inside the eye that’s present in many nocturnal and crepuscular animals.
 This iridescent layer inside the eye reflects the light that passes through the retina.
-It reflects it through the retina a second time, essentially allowing one beam of light to light the animal’s vision twice!
-When the light is reflected out of the eye, we get the classic glowing effect of a cat’s eyes, referred to as ‘eyeshine’ in science.
+It reflects it back to the retina a second time, essentially giving light another chance to reach the photoreceptors.
+When a beam of light hits the tapetum, it acts like an iridescent mirror, with a beautifully colored reflection.
+It’s how we get that classic glowing effect from a cat’s eyes, referred to as “eyeshine” in science.

 Most creatures with a tapetum lucidum are nocturnal or live in low-light environments, such as deep under the sea.
-The tapetum lucidum is meant to help them see in the dark and makes their eyes more sensitive to light by reflecting the light that goes in back out of the eye.
+The tapetum lucidum is there to help them see in the dark and makes their eye more sensitive to light by enabling the photoreceptors in their retina to make the most of the light that enters the eye.
+The photoreceptors are light-sensitive cells that transform light into electrical signals that travel through the optic nerve to reach the cat’s brain.
+There, the signals turn into images and the vision process is complete.
 The tapetum lucidum is observed in numerous species, including all cats.

-Humans and most other dry-nosed primates are diurnal, meaning they are awake during the day, so they don’t have a tapetum lucidum since they don’t need one.
+Humans and most other dry-nosed primates are mostly diurnal, meaning they are active during the day, so they don’t have a tapetum lucidum since they don’t need one.
 However, a type of eyeshine can be observed in humans.
-When you see the red-eye effect while taking photographs, this eyeshine uses the same concepts as eyeshine in cats but from the eye’s interior surface.
-Without the tapetum lucidum, it’s hard to see the reflection in a low-light environment without harsh light.
+A red-eye effect while taking photographs occurs when light enters the eye and gets reflected at the back of the eye, where all the blood vessels are.
+That is where the red color comes from.

 cat with glowing eyes